 How are Brick Slips Made?

-Brick slips can be made one of two ways:
+Brick slips, as cladding alternatives, can be made one of two ways:

 - Fired in ovens, just like conventional bricks